Beyond Frosting » Recipes » Desserts » Pies » Homemade Apple Pie Filling

 Ways to Use Apple Pie Filling

-Of course, you can use this pie filling to make easy homemade apple pie or another yummy variation like apple blueberry pie.
-It’s also easy to get creative!
+Of course, you can use this pie filling to make homemade apple pie or another yummy variation like apple blueberry pie.
+You can also get creative!
 There are so many ways to use this rich stovetop apple pie filling that go beyond actual pie.
-Just take my apple pie dessert pizza, for example!
-This apple pie filling is the perfect addition to loads of fall desserts.
-Here are more ideas:
+Just take my apple pie dessert pizza, for example.
+This apple pie filling is the perfect addition to loads of fall recipes.
+Here are some ideas:

 Apple Pie Filling Recipe